jplsek/Linite/readme.md

     * There will be an option to save the script.
     * Could also put a "yes" check box to add, for example "-y" to apt-get.

+## Bugs

+* Due to a security feature in chromium / google chrome, this doesn't work.
+* Firefox gives a warning saying the json is "not well-formed", when it seems correct.

 ## Possible future features

 * PPA support